|

 promising the eternal security of Jerusalem

 will be fulfilled in my day.
-And I wonder
+And I

-which lies before Jerusalem on the east; and
+Olives, which lies before Jerusalem on the

-northward, and the other half southward.”
+withdraw northward, and the other half

 |